Anyiena/qr-code-generator/README.md

 - JavaScript: Used for handling user interactions and making API requests.
 - QR Code API: Utilized to generate QR codes based on user input.

-## Installation

-1. Clone the repository to your local machine.
-2. Open `index.html` in a web browser.

 ## Usage

 1. Enter the desired content for the QR code in the input field.